 STEP 4: SEW THE BOTTOM SEAM

 Turn your shirt inside out and align the edges.
 Pin the bottom cut together, leaving roughly a ½ inch of seam.
 Sew the fabric together, finishing the seam with a zigzag stitch for added durability.

 PRO TIP: If you are unsatisfied with your bag’s length and feel it’s too deep, don’t fret.
 Just trim a few inches from the bottom and sew a new seam.

 Turn your shirt right side out.
 Take the ½ inch of fabric left on the sleeve and turn it back inward.
 Pin this all the way around the hole and sew.
 There should be roughly a ¼ inch of seam allowance.
 Repeat on the other sleeve and you are done!

-With your new T-shirt tote bag, you could carry anything from race equipment to groceries from the local farmer’s market.
-Whatever the task, you can rest assured that your memories of races past will remain with you forever.
-By using these Pro Tips, you can get a few more miles out of your marathon shirt with these DIY tote plans!
+With your new T-shirt tote bag, you could carry anything from sports gear to groceries from the local farmer’s market.
+Whatever the task, you can rest assured your memories of accomplishments past will remain with you forever.
+By using these Pro Tips, you can get a few more seasons out of your event T-shirt with these DIY tote plans!

 A tote can be a great, lightweight option for daily use, but what if your gear demands more support?
 Find out how to choose the right backpack for your activity with these Pro Tips.